jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.

-Also, I'm still getting reader feedback, so if you notice anything amiss, [please let me know](https://www.techvolution.io/contact/).
+Also, I'm still getting reader feedback, so if you like to contribute, [let me know](https://www.techvolution.io/contact/).
+I'd love to hear from you on anything.
+Except for length to be honest.
+Even if could make this shorter, it's as brief as I can make it without going nuts.

 # Introduction